dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 the second `ref` would also be parsed as part of the parameter storage classes of `f`, and the redundant `ref` is an error.

-### Max Munch Exception
+### Maximal Munch Exception

-Lexing and parsing, for the most part, follow the max munch pinciple.
+Lexing and parsing, for the most part, follow the maximal munch pinciple.
 (The only exception the author is aware of is lexing floating point numbers.)
-Max munch is the following general rule:
+Maximal munch is the following general rule:
 > If the parser can meaningfully parse the next tokens as part of what it tries to parse, it will;
 > only if it can’t, depending on context, it either tries to close the current entity and go to the previous level or issue a parse failure.

-For backwards compatibility, this DIP proposes to add an/another exception to max munch:
+For backwards compatibility, this DIP proposes to add an/another exception to maximal munch:
 Whenever an opening parenthesis follows a type qualifier, this is considered effectively one token and refers to the basic type rule.